kanar1234/Main/Data Structure and Algorithms/Matrix/README.md

 ------------------------------ How to run -------------------------------

-Run make on a linux machine or on a windows machine that can run a make file After running make, an application of the target is created (currently set as MatrixTest)
+Run make on a linux machine or on a windows machine that can run a make file

+After running make, an application of the target is created (currently set as MatrixTest)

+Run the created application i.e ./MatrixTest for this example

 ------------------------------ How to Modify -------------------------------